belle2/basf2/analysis/doc/FlavorTagger.rst

 **Authors: F. Abudinen, M. Gelb, L. Li Gioi**

-The Flavor Tagger is a function based on multivariate methods to define the flavor of the not reconstructed (RestOfEvent) B-Meson in events with a neutral B-Meson pair.
+The Flavor Tagger is a module based on multivariate methods.
+It is designed to determine the flavor of the not reconstructed :math:`B^0` meson in events with a neutral :math:`B` meson pair.
+It can be used also in addition to continuum suppression in events with a charged :math:`B` meson pair.

-Note:

-  This page is still under construction

 Flavor Tagging Principle
 ------------------------